Ear Piercing Myths Debunked: What Actually Affects Healing

 • Regulatory oversight: Regulatory bodies advocate for safe practices, so you can trust trained healthcare providers.

-With over 7,200 successful piercings performed using traditional methods, skilled professionals prove these techniques are both safe and effective.
+With over 7,200 successful piercings performed using traditional methods, skilled professionals show that these techniques are both safe and effective.
+Always opt for a qualified expert for peace of mind.

 Myth: Aftercare Doesn’t Matter Once the Piercing Looks Healed